samofthex/sam-harrison-music/pages/songs/h/homeless/index.md

 ---
 header:
-   image_fullwidth: "strangeliving.jpg"
+   image_fullwidth: "consumeristbanner.jpg"
 layout: page
 show_meta: false
-title: Let's Go!
-(Lyrics + Video)
+title: Homeless (Lyrics + Video)
-subheadline: "2019"
+subheadline: "2016"
-teaser: "A song about escaping modern life - becoming a bit of a theme for Sam.
-Also, about escaping into nature and living in a van, two of Sam's fantasies."
+teaser: "From the musical 'The Consumerist', this song is from the perspective of a homeless man - inspired by a quote from Charle's Dicken's 'Bleak House', 'Children of the dust shine equally'."
 tags:
     - post format
 categories: